neos/neos-development-collection/Neos.Neos/Documentation/References/ViewHelpers/Neos.rst

 * ``baseNodeName`` (string, *optional*): The variable the node will be assigned to for the rendered child content

-* ``nodeVariableName`` (string, *optional*): The name of the base node inside the TypoScript context to use for the ContentContext or resolving relative paths
+* ``nodeVariableName`` (string, *optional*): The name of the base node inside the Fusion context to use for the ContentContext or resolving relative paths

 * ``resolveShortcuts`` (boolean, *optional*): INTERNAL Parameter - if FALSE, shortcuts are not redirected to their target.
 Only needed on rare backend occasions when we want to link to the shortcut itself.